LagoLunatic/wwrando/docs/faq.md

 ## Can you complete the Nintendo Gallery?

 Not currently.
-Depending on how late you find the Deluxe Picto Box, you can potentially obtain most figurines in the game, but a small number of characters such as Tetra simply do not appear anywhere in the randomizer, so you can't obtain their figurines.
+You can potentially obtain most figurines in the game depending on how late you find the Deluxe Picto Box, but a small number of characters such as Tetra simply do not appear anywhere in the current version of the randomizer, so you can't obtain their figurines.